eekruse2/CursorDemoForNgawang/README.md

 # Proof of concept for Lab mates: Ngawang's Personal Website

-A modern, responsive personal website for Ngawang, showcasing their expertise as a lab technician.
+A modern, responsive personal website for Ngawang, showcasing their expertise as a lab technician, soun up in 5 minutes with cursor.

 ## Website Link
-Visit the website at: https://eekruse2.github.io/demoo/
+Visit the website at: https://eekruse2.github.io/CursorDemoForNgawang/

 ## Features